ashn-dot-dev/site/src/blog/2022-08-03-over-engineering-a-recipe-markup-language.md

 I think the Markdown version looks much nicer as a text file.
 When I showed both versions of the recipe to my partner, they also preferred the Markdown version.
-So even though Tart was originally designed for our recipe website, I do not think we are actually going to end up using the language for that purpose.
+So even though Tart was originally designed for a recipe website, I do not think we are actually going to end up using the language for that purpose.

 Tart was a lot of fun to work on.
 I do not really see myself doing much with the project after this week, but I think the language, the interpreter, and the